Japan warns of coronavirus spread but no state of emergency now

-TOKYO (Reuters) - Japan warned on Thursday of a high risk the coronavirus would spread widely as the government prepared a taskforce to handle the crisis but the economy minister said the administration was not thinking of declaring a state of emergency now.
+TOKYO (Reuters) - Japan warned on Thursday of a high risk the coronavirus would spread widely and set up new a task force to fight it after the capital saw a big jump in cases, although the economy minister said a state of emergency would not be declared for now.

+The new task force is a necessary step towards declaring an emergency.
+The announcement comes amid worries of spread in the community after the surge in Tokyo, where broadcaster NHK said more than 45 new cases were reported overnight.

+Despite being an early focus of the disease which hit a cruise ship docked near Tokyo last month, Japan has so far avoided the widespread explosion in cases that has hit Europe and North America, where numbers are rising by thousands a day.

-Japan had 1,314 domestic cases of coronavirus as of Thursday afternoon, separate from 712 from a cruise ship that was moored near Tokyo last month, broadcaster NHK reported.
-There have been 45 domestic deaths and 10 from the cruise ship.
+Before the latest surge in Tokyo, Japan had 1,314 domestic cases of coronavirus, as well as 712 from the cruise ship.
+There have been 46 domestic deaths and 10 from the cruise ship, according to Kyodo news agency.

-“I told Prime Minister Abe there is a high risk of coronavirus spreading widely,” Health Minister Katsunobu Kato told reporters after meeting Shinzo Abe and Economy Minister Yasutoshi Nishimura.
+“I told Prime Minister (Shinzo) Abe there is a high risk of coronavirus spreading widely,” Health Minister Katsunobu Kato told reporters after meeting Abe and Economy Minister Yasutoshi Nishimura.
 Nishimura said Abe told him to “proceed swiftly with setting up the government taskforce” based on Kato’s report.

 But the government was not considering declaring a state of emergency at the moment, Nishimura said.